 The Chatelaine was watching her, a curious expression on her cruel and beautiful face.
 ‘I just enchained you,’ she said.
 ‘But you are down there with your hands on the floor.
 How is it you avoided my spell?’

 Seusea responded by kicking out a leg, striking the Chatelaine a painful blow on the instep.
-The sorceress cried out and stumbled back into the wall.
+The sorceress cried out and stumbled back into the wall, but a lifetime of battle sorcery had sharpened her instincts.
 Quickly, she muttered an incantation and Seusea felt the searing force of it shoot over and under her, and the hem of her robe singed.
 Seusea fell on the woman, and grappled her, forcing her head to the floor.

 ‘The weak need to be defended from people like you,’ Seusea said, panting.
 ‘What evil compels you to slaughter women like this?’

 ‘I’m not so easily defeated, girl,’ the Chatelaine said.
-Seusea found herself face down on the putrid floor, her arms enfolding nothing.
+There was an odd, sloshing sound, Seusea found herself face down on the putrid floor, her arms enfolding nothing.
 The Chatelaine had vanished!
 Alarmed, Seusea got to her feet and put her back to a wall.

 ‘Help us!’ screamed a voice.
 Two women were bound and held to the far wall with chains.
 One was unconscious and her head lolled, the other was staring at Seusea, beseeching her.